 Here’s one of the floating traders plying her wares and some local kids saying hello!

-And a sampan being rowed by a villager.
+The woman above on the left is rowing a sampan .
 According to Wikipedia the word sampan comes from the original Hokkien term for the boats, 三板 (sam pan), literally meaning three planks.

 The name referred to the hull design, which consists of a flat bottom (made from one plank) joined to two sides (the other two planks).